calculated-health/neuron-docs/docs/data-model/inbound/monthly_membership.md

-# ch_monthly_membership
+# Monthly Membership

-Monthly Membership Data File.
+Contains subsidy history status/segments for each patient and span dates.

 ## Field Definitions